 Does the required physical distance of at least 1.5 metres between any two persons also apply to (indoor/outdoor) events?

 1. to members of a common household,

-- to persons between whom there is a custody or contact relationship under family law
+2. to persons between whom there is a custody or contact relationship under family law, or

-- in the case of meetings with one person of a further household
+3. in the case of meetings with members of other households;

 Does my scheduled event have to be formally approved by local authorities?